linbarbara/CoDLAD/README.md

 Note:
 >You need to ensure that the data dimensions of your source and target domains are the same.

-> The **your_data_folder** is a folder that contains many medication folders while each medication folder contains sourcedata.csv, targetdata.csv, sourcelabel.csv, targetlabel.csv.
-The format of each file can be referred to. /data/TCGA.
+> The **your_data_folder** is a folder that contains multiple medication folders.
+Each medication folder must contain the following four CSV files:
+>
+>- `sourcedata.csv` - Source domain gene expression data (samples x genes)
+>- `sourcelabel.csv` - Binary labels (0/1) for source domain samples
+>- `targetdata.csv` - Target domain gene expression data (samples x genes)
+>- `targetlabel.csv` - Binary labels (0/1) for target domain samples
+>
+>Make sure the data dimensions (number of gene features) match between source and target domains.